 Wild Ass Sanctuary Location:

 In the northern part of Gujarat state, in the area known as the Little Rann of Kutch.
-It's located 130 kilometers from the capital Ahmedabad, 45 kilometers from Viramgam, 175 kilometers from Rajkot, and 265 kilometers from Bhuj.
+It's located 130 kilometers from Ahmedabad, 45 kilometers from Viramgam, 175 kilometers from Rajkot, and 265 kilometers from Bhuj.
 There are two main entrances to the sanctuary -- Dhrangadhra and Bajana.

 How to Get to the Wild Ass Sanctuary: